Thought Leadership | Real Estate Investing | Real Estate Tools

 Aaron Norris 49:50

 Just a funny story really quick.
-Last time I was in Denver, I stayed an Airbnb.
-I went to dinner with Josh Dorkin oddly enough of BiggerPockets And I lost my key and I ended up having to stay at a hotel as I was in an apartment building that had a doorman and she was asleep.
+Last time I was in Denver, I stayed in an AirBNB.
+I went to dinner with Josh Dorkin oddly enough of BiggerPockets and I lost my key, and I ended up having to stay at a hotel as I was in an apartment building that had a doorman and she was asleep.
 Do you see any opportunity because of COVID-19 the conversation about commercial and different property types really struggling as small businesses go under you see the interesting opportunity there to go after maybe small hotels or anything like that?